 It also maintains compatibility with HTC’s certified wireless adapter.
 It provides a high-fidelity, low-latency stream of your VR content, allowing you to go completely tetherless.

 3. Valve Index

 Valve is out from the depths to assert a foothold in the virtual reality arena, and its valve index is aimed squarely at the elite tier.

 The dual LCD in this virtual reality headset has 50 percent more subpixels than OLED, resulting in increased clarity.
 It also comes with canted lenses.

-It includes built-in speakers, so you won’t have to mess around with additional headphones.
+This is the best VR headset when It comes to built-in speakers, so you won’t have to mess around with additional headphones.